mandipsapkota/Neetcode150/Readme.md

 ## Day 19 - Minimum Window Substring
 Return the smallest substring of **s** that contains all characters of **t**, counting duplicates as well.
 If no such substring exists, return an empty string.
 You can assume there’s only one correct answer.

+## Day 20 - Sliding Window Maximum
+You are given an array of integers nums and an integer k.
+A sliding window of size k moves from the left to the right of the array, shifting one position at a time.

+At each step, return the maximum value within the current window.

+*Approaches Used*
+- Brute Force
+- Deque